karlambuckner/ajax_refactor/README.md

 * _Add and update gems_
 * _Add image to products_
+* _Add item to cart from index page, updating items in cart using AJAX_
 * _Show product details with AJAX using toggle_
 * _Delete items from cart and update total with AJAX_

 ## Setup/Installation Requirements